 Location has an observatory that is accessible to the public by prior arrangement or during public events.

-Location has a planetarium offering astronomy presentations projected onto a 180 degree dome.
+This location has a planetarium offering astronomy presentations projected onto a large curved screen or dome.

 Tonight's weather forecast